Copyright © 2009-

 Halstead, Essex, England.
 Registered Charity No. 289304

 Patron: Adrian Corder-

 Enter a word or phrase to search for

 Sharing Our Heritage

-Adapted from a speech given by the Societies Patron, Adrian Corder-
+Adapted from a speech originally given by the Societies Patron, Adrian Corder-

-The new Halstead Heritage Museum is the latest but by no means the first location occupied by the Halstead and District Local History Society since its formation in 1976.
+The new Halstead Heritage Museum, located at the Queens Hall, Chipping Hill, Halstead is the latest, but not the first location occupied by Halstead and District Local History Society for a museum, since its formation in 1976.

-The new Halstead Heritage Museum will continue in the tradition set during the past thirty years.
-Under the guidance and encouragement of Jim Davis and Jane Winch volunteers from the Society have created the first displays depicting some key industries that have shaped Halstead its surrounding towns and villages.
+The new Halstead Heritage Museum will continue in the tradition set during the last forty years.
+Under the guidance and encouragement of Jim Davis and other volunteers, the, considerable value of this important resource will undoubtedly continue to grow and prosper.

 A short history of the Halstead Museum